line-em/devops-23-24-JPE-1231866/CA1/README.md

 - **1. Creating a New Branch**: Begin by creating a new branch for adding the email field.
     - 1.1. `git checkout -b email-field`
 - **2. Verifying the Branch**: Make sure the branch was created successfully.
+You can do this by using:
     - 2.1. `git branch -a`
 - **3. Adding Email Field to Employee Class**: Add the email field to the Employee class and test it.
-Commit the tests for the Employee class first.
+Commit the tests for the Employee class first, following the same steps as before (status/add/commit/push, as needed).
 - **4. Adding Methods and Validation**: Add methods to Employee, including basic validation, and make fixes in the DatabaseLoader class, so the application can compile.
 - **5. Adding Email Field to UI**: Add the email field to the table in the app.js file.
     - Verify that everything is working properly before moving on!
+Use `./mvnw spring-boot:run` to verify the changes.
 - **6. Merging Changes**: Now, merge the email-field branch into the main branch.
     - 6.1. `git checkout main`
     - 6.2. `git merge email-field`